Health Benefits of Tai Chi

 I started learning Yang style Tai Chi when my conditions stopped me from doing my physio’ exercises at the gym.
 My intention was to keep my body working as much as possible until I could return to my previous level of exercise programme.
 I intended to continue with the Tai Chi for pleasure even after I improved physically, but I would have focused more on the gym stuff for helping me with my conditions.

-It’s been a year and a half and I still have not managed to return to the gym, but I have got hooked on Tai Chi!
+It’s been nearly three years and I still have not managed to return to the gym, but I have got hooked on Tai Chi!

 And it has done more than just keep my body going.
-It has helped me with pain control (my original intention), but also with balance, confidence in my own body capability, as well as building up strength in my legs and core.
+It has helped me with pain control (my original intention), but also with balance, confidence in my own body capability, respiration issues, calming my nervous systems, awareness of what different parts of my body are doing, as well as building up strength in my legs and core.
 I pay more attention to how I move these days, (so bruises are less frequent!), and the way in which I move at home to step over and around things has changed for the better.
 I’ve even noticed some Tai Chi foot moves when making a cuppa in the kitchen!

 My version of the final position of the 'Single Whip' move, x (2012)